mhm-ufz/mHM/INSTALL.md

-    *Note: have a look at "Specific setups" above in case you are using module systems, or when the netcdf libraries are not located where the package manager usually installs libraries, or when they are not saved in environment variabels (i.e., classical MacOS setups at CHS).*
+    *Note: have a look at "Specific setups" above in case you are using module systems, or when the netcdf libraries are not located where the package manager usually installs libraries, or when they are not saved in environment variables (i.e., classical MacOS setups at CHS).*

 4. Make the build: